Hayato0512/MyRuns/README.md

 Room for improvement:
 - show exercise histories in a chart to let user see their fitness routine more easily
 - use multi-thread design to make UI smoother.
+- I want to implement MVVM design pattern with clean architecture with this app to make it scalable.

 ## Acknowledgements